sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 What Is Doconce?
 ================

 .. index::
    pair: doconce; short explanation

 Doconce is two things:

- 1. Doconce is a working strategy for documenting software in a single place and avoiding duplication of information.
-The slogan is:
-    "Write once, include anywhere".
-This requires that what you write can be transformed to many different formats for a variety of documents (manuals, tutorials, books, doc strings, source code documentation, etc.).

- 2. Doconce is a simple and minimally tagged markup language that can be used for the above purpose.
-That is, the Doconce format look like ordinary ASCII text (much like what you would use in an email), but the text can be transformed to numerous other formats, including HTML, Wiki, LaTeX, PDF, reStructuredText (reST), Sphinx, Epytext, and also plain text (where non-obvious formatting/tags are
+ 1. Doconce is a very simple and minimally tagged markup language that look like ordinary ASCII text (much like what you would use in an email), but the text can be transformed to numerous other formats, including HTML, Wiki, LaTeX, PDF, reStructuredText (reST), Sphinx, Epytext, and also plain text (where non-obvious formatting/tags are